zellerjan/sugarcubes-project/README.md

-This project was created as part of a course at "Schule für Gestaltung Zürich".
+This project was created as part of the course "Webtechnologien" at "Schule für Gestaltung Zürich".
 It's an interpretation of an existing poster for the Band "Sugarcubes".